-Alternatively, you can right-click on any file and select one of two options:
+You can also right-click any file and select one of these options:

-Open Containing Folder-displays the Windows directory where the file is stored.

-Open With Default Program-opens the file in the program specified as the default program to open these types of files.
+- Open Containing Folder-displays the Windows directory where the file is stored. - Open With Default Program-opens the file in the program specified as the default program to open these types of files. - View Files List-shows the list of files submitted as part of the job. - View Full URL-shows the full URL of the file submitted.
+See Using View Full URL to Submit a Remote File via API below for additional information.

-Note: When running Workflow Designer on Windows Server 2008, unless the Desktop Experience feature is installed, you can't review media.
-For details, see Windows Server 2008 Requirements in the Vantage Domain Management Guide.
-See also Configuring Server 2008 for Vantage Client Programs.
+Note: To review media in Workflow Designer on Windows Server 2008, you must install Desktop Experience.
+See Configuring Server 2008 for Vantage Client Programs for details.